interrupt-software/terraform-provider-hashicups/README.md

 ### Provider Package

 Once the protocol determines that an appropriate package is potentially available, it will download the associated metadata about the distribution package.
 In our example this is true for [darwin/amd64](./mirror/v1/providers/seng/hashicups/0.2.0/download/darwin/amd64) and [linux/amd64](./mirror/v1/providers/seng/hashicups/0.2.0/download/linux/amd64) packages, and there need to be corresponding packages for all supported platform versions in the provider.
-This part is somewhat documented starting with the [Find a Provider Package section] (https://www.terraform.io/docs/internals/provider-registry-protocol.html#find-a-provider-package).
+This part is somewhat documented starting with the [Find a Provider Package section](https://www.terraform.io/docs/internals/provider-registry-protocol.html#find-a-provider-package).

 ##### v1/providers/seng/hashicups/0.2.0/download/darwin/amd64